🎉 We’re live on Product Hunt right now. 🎉

 What is a KPI?

-A KPI, or key performance indicator, is a metric that businesses use to measure and track their progress towards specific goals.
-Email marketing KPIs can vary depending on the business, but some of the common ones are click-through rate (CTR), open rate, open reach and conversion rate.
+Some of the common ones are click-through rate (CTR), open rate, open reach and conversion rate.
 By tracking these metrics, businesses can determine whether their email marketing campaigns are successful or needs some improvement for better results.

 What are the benefits of using KPIs?